scienmanas/system-design-masterclass/README.md

 # 🎨 MasterClass - Design System

 ---
 This material is based on the **System Design Masterclass (2025)** course available on Udemy.
-You can find the course here: [System Design Masterclass](https://www.udemy.com/course/system-design-masterclass).
-I created this repository as part of my personal study journey to deepen my understanding of design systems and system design principles.
+You can find the course here: [System Design Masterclass](https://www.udemy.com/course/system-design-masterclass/?referralCode=21363E64705E6B6E279B).
+You can also find many free resources related to this on [Sweet Codey Official Website](https://www.sweetcodey.com).

 ---